khaidarovs/slackbot/README.md

 - Fix potential bugs related to parsing different types of payloads
 - Finish integrating the code with the other features
 - Fix minor database bugs
+- General refactoring with other features (ie. centralizing the time format code under a single file)

 # Meetup Feature - Maya Hall and Jason Huang:
 - `meetup`, adds a log to the database with the meeting timestamp, location, message.
 You can enter a time in the form of "XsXmXhXd" where X are different integers.
 Meetup converts string explaination of a time to seconds.